Atireg/js-angular/README.md

 [] integrate the loader into the three.js scene (e.g. async initScene()) [] take out all colors as environment variables
 [] add a twist when hover onto the cubes (gsap?)
+[] take all repetative error handling parts from the mark-ups

 Integrating Rive: https://www.youtube.com/watch?v=WOOtILLrb0Q&ab_channel=DesignCourse